 Dr. Avina-Zubieta explores the disparities in lupus care in First Nation communities across Canada.
 Dr. Lehman discusses research challenges and successes in the Indigenous community with a focus on Vancouver Island.
 Dr. Peschken discusses inter-relationships between research and access to care in aboriginal communities.

 Dr. Flower leads a panel discussion on the current practice in the management and monitoring of moderately active and life threatening SLE in the Caribbean.

 Dr. Nickerson provides background on the state of healthcare in Haiti and talks about the steps that have been taken to provide healthcare after the January 12, 2010 earthquake in Port-au-Prince.

 Mr. Pons-Estel provides an overview of lupus research over the past 10 years in Latin America.

 Working in pediatric rheumatology in New Delhi, Dr. Sawhney describes the Indian healthcare setting and the protocols for treatment of lupus.

 Dr. Oñate provides an overview of lupus treatment in Colombia.

 A NIAMS Diversity Outreach Initiative for the Metropolitan Washington DC Area

 Dr. Ward describes a community-based program that provides a clinical care platform for health disparities research.

 To view all the sessions from the congress, please click here.
-The Arthritis Broadcast Network will provide an update on the state of lupus next Thursday in Part II of this series.
+The Arthritis Broadcast Network will provide an update on the state of lupus in a later post.
 Stay tuned!